atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 - [ ] It would be better to include Turkish characters while writing CRM

-- [ ] Check that the total time is equal to 7.30 hours.
+- [ ] Check that the total time is equal to 7.30 hours
 We are counting the time over 7.30 hours.